mrk214/reading-json-files/README.md

 Notice:
 - In this chapter, all verses are in a single line, except for verse 20, which is split into two lines.
-- There are words in red.
+- There are red letter words (although, due to the way GitHub displays markdown, I couldn't make them appear in red) in verses: 7, 12, 13, 16, 20.
-- In verse 20, there are only two lines, but only part of the first line is in red.
+- In verse 20, there are only two lines, but only part of the first line is in red letter words.
 ```

 `1` Then the angel showed me a river with the water of life, clear as crystal, flowing from the throne of God and of the Lamb.